rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 amplify central get apisvc <name> --scope env1 -o yaml  # Get API service <name> details for `env1` in YAML format
 ```

-Which will output the details for that specific service in YAML format:
+This command outputs the details for that specific service in YAML format:

 ```
 ---